thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

          PRIMARY KEY ("owner_id");
     ```

-5. Test that any dependent objects (pinboards, worksheets, etc.) are still working correctly.
+5. Test that any dependent objects (Liveboards, worksheets, etc.) are still working correctly.
 6. Delete the snapshot you created earlier using the command:

     ```